arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

       mechs=l5pc_model.define_mechanisms(),
       params=l5pc_model.define_parameters())

-For the optimized parameters, we will use those published by Markram et al. "Reconstruction and simulation of neocortical microcircuitry."
+For the optimised parameters, we will use those published by Markram et al. "Reconstruction and simulation of neocortical microcircuitry."
 Cell 163.2 (2015): 456-492, as cited in the `L5PC notebook <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/L5PC.ipynb>`_.

 .. code-block:: python